 Capital One Venture X Card basics

-- It has a big welcome offer of 75,000 Venture miles after spending $4,000 within three months
+- It has a big welcome offer of 75,000 Capital One miles after spending $4,000 within three months

-- It offers 2x Venture miles per dollar spent with no foreign transaction fees
+- It offers 2x Capital One miles per dollar spent with no foreign transaction fees

-- It offers endless perks, including a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, unlimited access to Capital One Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks (including a Priority Pass membership and Capital One Lounge access for up to four authorized users at no extra cost)
+- It offers endless perks, including a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, unlimited access to Capital One Lounges, unlimited access to Plaza Premium Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks (including a Priority Pass membership and Capital One Lounge access for up to four authorized users at no extra cost) (Rates & Fees)

 Which Capital One Venture Card should you apply for?